Communications and information systems of the British Armed Forces: BRUIN

+Ptarmigan

-Ptarmigan is a mobile, cryptographic digital and modular battlefield wide area network communications system based on the Plessey System 250 architecture.
+Ptarmigan was a mobile, cryptographic digital and modular battlefield wide area network communications system based on the Plessey System 250 architecture.
 It was initially designed to meet the needs of the British Army of the Rhine in West Germany, and replaced the BRUIN system.
-The system consists of a network of electronic exchanges known as trunk nodes.
+The system consisted of a network of electronic exchanges known as trunk nodes.
 These nodes are connected by multichannel UHF and SHF radio relay links that carry voice, data, telegraph and facsimile communications.
 The Single Channel Radio Access subsystem is effectively a VHF secure mobile telephone system that gives isolated or mobile users an entry point into the network.

 First delivery of Ptarmigan equipment was to 1 Armoured Division HQ and Signal Regiment in December 1984, and it entered service in February/March 1985.
 Subsequent upgrades include the introduction of an Air Portable Secondary Access Node for 16 Air Assault Brigade, and the General Purpose Trunk Access Port software enhancement which provides interconnectivity to other nations' tactical communications systems.

 Ptarmigan's system design was the result of detailed studies and feasibility trials carried out jointly by the UK MoD, the Royal Corps of Signals and Royal Signals and Radar Establishment (RSRE), the British Army Royal School of Signals and industry.
-The Plessey Company (subsequently Siemens Plessey Systems and then a constituent part of BAE Systems) was appointed prime contractor and system design authority for Ptarmigan in 1973, with responsibility for engineering development of the complete system; the initial development programme was followed by a series of production contracts worth some £500 million.
+The Plessey Company, subsequently Siemens Plessey Systems and then a constituent part of BAE Systems was appointed prime contractor and system design authority for Ptarmigan in 1973, with responsibility for engineering development of the complete system.
+The initial development programme was followed by a series of production contracts worth some £500 million.
 They covered the provision of the full range of Ptarmigan items from small individual equipments, such as subsets, to major vehicle-mounted installations such as switches and SCRA radio centrals.

 A major phased enhancement programme to provide high-integrity packet switched data, including mobile X.25 packet access, international interfacing and the development of equipment for use in armoured vehicles commenced in 1984 and was completed in 1992.
 BAE Systems was the appointed design authority for supporting the system throughout its post-design phase.
 This covers the full range of support services from components and equipment up to network level.

 During the 1991 Operation Granby, Ptarmigan was deployed extensively throughout the operational area with extended satellite trunk links, and was heavily used by British and Allied forces.
 The system gained further in-service use when deployed in support of the International Peace Implementation Force (IFOR) in Bosnia.
 Total investment in Ptarmigan by mid-1992 was approaching £1 billion.
 In August 1993, a £22 million contract was awarded to modify the system to allow deployment over long distances with satellite links.

 Cormorant

-Cormorant is the area trunk communications network that links the component headquarters of the British Joint Rapid Reaction Force.
-The system is manufactured by the European EADS company.
-Cormorant has two basic elements:
+Cormorant was the area trunk communications network that linked the component headquarters of the British Joint Rapid Reaction Force.
+The system was manufactured by the European EADS company.
+Cormorant had two basic elements: